BalazsBanfi/Knights-Travails/README.md

 ## My process

-I chosed a different method, instead of working with nodes, queues and stacks, I store the {number of steps, path} in every chess-field.
+I chosed a different method then suggested in the project, instead of working with nodes, queues and stacks, I store { the number of steps, path } in every chess-field.
 In this case the end-field stores the results also.

 ### Built with

 - JavaScrip
 - Multidimensional array for the chess fields
 - Store values in objects
-- Recursion
+- Grid, CSS pseudo, change attributes with JavaScript

 ### Continued development

-I would like to be comfortable with JavaScript methods, responsive web design techniques, css grid, flexbox and JavaScript and want to perfect mobile-first method.
+I would like to be comfortable with JavaScript, responsive web design techniques, css grid, flexbox and want to perfect mobile-first method.

 ### Useful resources

 - [The Odin Project](https://www.theodinproject.com/dashboard/) - High quality coding education maintained by an open source community.

-- [Homepage of Kevin Powell](https://www.kevinpowell.co/) - Kevin helpes a lot in responsive techniques.
+- [Homepage of Kevin Powell](https://www.kevinpowell.co/) - Kevin helpes a lot working with responsive techniques.
 I really liked his teaching style and will follow him in the future also.

 ## Author